AISEN312/Brown_living_Assignment/README.md

 ## Testing the APIs

-You can test the APIs using curl, Postman, or any HTTP client.
+Test the APIs using curl, Postman, or any HTTP client.

 ### Example using curl: